The Ultimate Free DISC Test

 What Defines the Dominance (D) Style?

-Core Motivation: Achieving Results
+Core Motivation: Achieving Results, Overcoming Opposition

 What Defines the Influence (i) Style?

-Core Motivation: Social Recognition and Approval
+Core Motivation: Social Recognition, Excitement, and Collaboration

 What Defines the Steadiness (S) Style?

-Core Motivation: Stability and Support
+Core Motivation: Stability, Harmony, and Providing Support

 What Defines the Conscientiousness (C) Style?

-Core Motivation: Quality and Accuracy
+Core Motivation: Quality, Accuracy, and Demonstrating Expertise

 Practical Applications and Advanced Questions